-You may have initially created a single Pentaho Data Integration (PDI) repository to maintain multiple environments - development, quality assurance, stage, production - when first installing PDI.
-Following that, you might have divided this single repository into different environments using nested folders.
+Many customers initially create a single Pentaho Data Integration (PDI) repository to maintain multiple environments - e.g., development, quality assurance, stage, production - when first installing PDI.
+These customers then divide this single repository into different environments using nested folders.

 Over time, this single repository may grow to a size that negatively impacts performance.
-You may also have found that management of a single repository is cumbersome, even if all environments are non-production.
+Customers may also find that management of a single repository is cumbersome, even if all environments are non-production.
 Using PDI objects to selectively export and import folders and dividing the repository can be very efficient.